esmero/archipelago-documentation/docs/webformsasinput.md

 *Also Surprise:* You Content Entity has really really just 2 fields!
 And that, friends, is one of the secret ingredients of Archipelago.
 All goes into a Single Field.
 But wait: i see more fields in my Manage Display table.
 Why?
 Well.
-Some of them are base fields, part of what a Drupal Node is: base field means you can not remove them, they are part of the Defintion itself.
+Some of them are base fields, part of what a Drupal Node is: base field means you can not remove them, they are part of the Definition itself.
 One obvious one is the `Title`.

-But there are also some very particular to Archipelago ones: You can see there are also ones named "Formatter Object Metadata", "Media" and one named "Static Media"!.
+But there are also some fields very particular to Archipelago: You can see there are also ones named "Formatter Object Metadata", "Media" and one named "Static Media"!.
 Where does come from?
 Those are also Strawberryfields.
 It sounds confusing but it is really simple.
 They are really not "fields" in the sense of having different data than "Descriptive Metadata".
 Those are In Memory, realtime, copies of the "Descriptive Metadata" SBF field and are there to overcome one limitation of Drupal 8:
 >Each Field can have a single "Formatter" setup per field.

 But we want to re-usue the JSON data to show a Viewer, Show Metadata as HTML directly on the ADO/NODE landing page, and we want also to, for example, format sometimes images as Thumbnails and not using a IIIF viewer only.
 This CopyFields (Legal term) have also a nice Performance advantage.
 Drupal needs to fetch only once the data from the real Field, "Descriptive Metadata", from the database.
 And then just makes the data available in real time to its copies.
 That makes all fast, very very fast!
 And of course flexible.
 As you dig more into Archipelago you will see the benefits of this approach.
 Finally, if you need to, you can make more CopyFields.
-But the reallity is, there is a single, only one, SBF in each Digital Object and its named "Descriptive Metadata".
+But the reality is, there is a single, only one, SBF in each Digital Object and its named "Descriptive Metadata".

 </span>
 </details>